nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ### Find a calendar item feature
 This feature is facilitated by `FindCommand`.
-The following sequence diagram show how the `execute()` operation works when the user searches the entire calendar.:<br/>
+The following sequence diagram shows how the `execute()` operation works when the user searches the entire calendar.:<br/>
 <img src="https://raw.githubusercontent.com/AY2021S1-CS2113T-T12-2/tp/master/images/findCommand_SD.JPG" alt="" width="500"/><br/>

 The search for tasks or events feature has a similar sequence diagram with a slight difference to the varying condition.
 Depending